Unlike many of the large ballrooms of the

 In early 1994, it appears the last dances were held in the ballroom as there

-Centre it is today, complete with bowling lanes and many
+Centre which opened in 2009 complete with bowling lanes and many